-Recent research into the causes of female hair loss has looked at the correlation between women suffering from iron deficiency (anemia) and female pattern hair loss or chronic telogen effluvium.
+Recent research into the causes of female hair loss has looked at the correlation between women suffering from iron deficiency (anaemia) and female pattern hair loss or chronic telogen effluvium.
 While it has been widely thought that iron deficiency might in some way be linked to such hair loss conditions, those conducting the study found no evidence in support of this.

 Announcing the results of their study in the Journal of the American Academy of Dermatology, researchers from Duke University Medical Centre in Durham, North Carolina stated that they had found no correlation between female hair loss and iron deficiency in women.